 With the objective of bringing technology closer to student life, the University decided to install inteliLIGHT smart street lighting control.
 The inteliLIGHT smart streelight controllers provide lighting grid awareness and detailed control, using LoRaWAN – a long range, low power radio communication technology often used in IoT platforms and smart city projects.

-What made LoRaWAN the best choice for this smart campus project was its long rage signal range and minimal power requirements.
+What made LoRaWAN the best choice for this smart campus project was its long range signal range and minimal power requirements.
 One base station covers up to 15 km line-of-sight in areas with low urban density.
 LoRaWAN can be considered an enabler for smart cities – it offers flexible, reliable, and versatile connectivity and there are a wide of smart city applications that can be supported by LoRaWAN coverage.

 As far as the security needs of this project are concerned, these will be handled by Ingenia, a company specialized in information and communications technology, that focuses, among others, on cybersecurity, open data and smart cities.